-- 8.4 The two main settlements are connected by the A465.
-But, unfortunately not by an official footpath.
-There is a track next to the A465 which has not been deemed wide enough by the highways department so is unmaintained.
-There are various other public footpaths linking the settlements to each other and the wider rural area (see Appendix 5.
-Map 10.
-Public Footpaths in Stoke Lacy Parish).
-A new parish council footpaths officer has provided a comprehensive review of the 9 public rights of way around the parish.
-It is hoped that repairs will be made to some of the bridges which are currently closed to public access. - 8.5 The NPPF promotes more sustainable transport options such as walking, cycling and the use of public transport wherever possible.
-Paragraph 102 sets out that 'transport issues should be considered from the earliest stages of plan-making and development proposals, so that: c) opportunities to promote walking, cycling and public transport use are identified and pursued; and paragraph 104 sets out that planning policies should: d) provide for high quality walking and cycling networks and supporting facilities such as cycle parking. - 8.6 Core Strategy Policy MT1 Traffic management, highway safety and promoting active travel advises that 'Development proposals should incorporate the following principle requirements covering movement and transportation: 2. promote and, where possible, incorporate integrated transport connections and supporting infrastructure (depending on the nature and location of the site), including access to services by means other than private motorised transport; 3. encourage active travel behaviour to reduce numbers of short distance car journeys through the use of travel plans and other promotional and awareness raising activities; and 5. protect existing local and long distance footways, cycleways and bridleways unless an alternative route of at least equal utility value can be used, and facilitate improvements to existing or provide new connections to these routes.' - 8.7 Additional development in the area may lead to increased pressures on road networks and the NDP could include a policy which encourages development to support movement by means other than the private car and to link to existing walking and cycling networks and to support improvements wherever possible.
-Reduced reliance on the private car, particularly for short journeys would have a number of benefits for the parish including lower carbon emissions and improved air quality, reduced noise pollution and improved health and wellbeing.
-Support for electric vehicles (cars and cycles, and possibly scooters) could also form part of the measures to reduce carbon consumption and emissions locally. - 8.8 The hilly terrain, remote location and the speed and amount of traffic on the A465 means few people use cycles or walk for travel outside the parish.
-Within the parish, cycling and walking are mainly leisure activities. - 8.9 The responses to the Issues and Options consultation showed that local people considered that the NDP should promote sustainable travel with 91% of respondents (59) supporting such a policy.
+- 8.6 The NPPF promotes more sustainable transport options such as walking, cycling and the use of public transport wherever possible.
+Paragraph 104 sets out that 'Transport issues should be considered from the earliest stages of plan-making and development proposals, so that: c) opportunities to promote walking, cycling and public transport use are identified and pursued.
+Paragraph 106 advises that 'Planning policies should: d) provide for attractive and well-designed walking and cycling networks with supporting facilities such as secure cycle parking (drawing on Local Cycling and Walking Infrastructure Plans).' - 8.7 Core Strategy Policy MT1 Traffic management, highway safety and promoting active travel advises that 'Development proposals should incorporate the following principle requirements covering movement and transportation: 2. promote and, where possible, incorporate integrated transport connections and supporting infrastructure (depending on the nature and location of the site), including access to services by means other than private motorised transport; 3.
+Encourage active travel behaviour to reduce numbers of short distance car journeys through the use of travel plans and other promotional and awareness raising activities; and 5. protect existing local and long distance footways, cycleways and bridleways unless an alternative route of at least equal utility value can be used, and facilitate improvements to existing or provide new connections to these routes.' - 8.8 Additional development in the area may lead to increased pressures on road networks.
+Development should support movement by means other than the private car wherever possible, as well as linking to existing walking and cycling networks and supporting improvements wherever feasible.
+Reduced reliance on the private car, particularly for short journeys would have a number of benefits for the Parish including lower carbon emissions and improved air quality, reduced noise pollution and improved health and wellbeing.
+Support for electric vehicles (cars and cycles, and possibly scooters) could also form part of the measures to reduce carbon consumption and emissions locally.

+8.9 The hilly terrain, remote location and the speed and amount of traffic on the A465 mean few people use cycles or walk for travel outside the Parish and cycling and walking are mainly seen as leisure activities.
+However, there may be opportunities over the next few years to promote walking and cycling as sustainable transport alternatives, particularly for short and local journeys.

+- 8.10 The responses to the Issues and Options consultation showed that local people considered that the NDP should promote sustainable travel with 91% of respondents (59) supporting such a policy.
 There were a number of suggestions for possible actions for the Parish Council to progress in partnership with other organisations, including improvements to bus services.
-Comments related to planning policies included the suggestion that "new houses should have vehicle charging points, there was a need to link new development to footpaths and improvements to accessibility and safety for cycling should be supported.
-There were also concerns that cycle lanes (eg on the A465) would require road widening".

-8.10 Draft Policy SL10 has been prepared to encourage new development to promote more sustainable travel and improved accessibility for all.
+Comments related to planning policies included the suggestion that 'new houses should have vehicle charging points, there was a need to link new development to footpaths and improvements to accessibility and safety for cycling should be supported.
+There were also concerns that cycle lanes (eg on the A465) would require road widening'. - 8.11 77% of respondents to the consultation on the emerging Draft Plan supported the Draft Policy.
+Negative comments included concerns that the expectations are unrealistic and pointless but there were also suggestions that there is a need to be flexible to allow for changes to vehicles and travel in the future, sites should not rely on cars or be in remote areas and the provision of a safe pedestrian pathway between 'up' and 'down' areas of the village is a high priority. - 8.12 Draft Policy SL8 has been prepared to encourage new development to promote more sustainable travel and improved accessibility for all.